Outboard Powered Fast Fun on the Water

 Power can come from any short-shaft outboard of 25 to 30 horsepower.
 The throttle lever is a standard bicycle brake lever attached by a cable to the engine’s throttle mechanism.
 Releasing the throttle lever returns the engine to idle.
 A standard shut-off lanyard is attached to the rider’s life jacket so the engine will immediately stop in the event of an unexpected departure from cockpit.
 During tests, the engine stops as the rider is leaving the cockpit and HydroRunner comes to rest only 3 or 4 meters away.
 The prototype was put through the US Coast Guard safe-powering pylon tests to document that she can handle the high power.
 Every new high-powered small watercraft also has to pass the same tests.

 Most of the expense of building her is in the cost of the engine.
-New, the engine can run $3,000 or more.
+New, the engine can run $3,500.
 A used engine can be purchased for $600 – $800.
 Figure another $700 for enough plywood, fiberglass, and fixtures to finish the craft.
-HydroRunner is made primarily of 1/2-inch and 1/4-inch plywood, which is then covered with a layup of fiberglass.
+The first generation HydroRunner was made primarily of 1/2-inch and 1/4-inch plywood, which is then covered with a layup of fiberglass.
 Most of the fixtures are standard boat items.
+This new architecture is based on fiberglass over foam.

 The tunnel hull wetted area was designed by Ron Ehde.
 If you’re a fan of tunnel hulls, you’ve probably heard his name.
 Ron designed the tunnel hull boats for Eliminator Boats.
 And his tunnel hulls held the National Championship in drag boat competitions for ten years.
 He was invited to join the project early on, as soon as Popular Mechanics decided they wanted to go ahead with the HydroRunner concept.
 Ron is undoubtedly the nation’s top tunnel hull designer.